gbdev/pandocs/src/Sound_Controller.md

 save 16% or more on GB power consumption.
 Disabling the sound controller by clearing Bit 7 destroys the contents of all sound registers.
-Also, it is not possible to access any sound registers (execpt FF26) while the sound controller is disabled.
+Also, it is not possible to access any sound registers (except FF26) while the sound controller is disabled.

 ```
  Bit 7 - All sound on/off  (0: stop all sound circuits) (Read/Write)